 Puppy Training

-This dog is very clever and isn’t hard to train.
-However, they can be strong-willed and bossy.
+This Dog is very clever and isn’t hard to train.
+However, Dog can be strong-willed and arrogant.
 They need a confident and experienced owner, or they will take over the household.

 Crate training

-The crate is an important training tool for almost every dog, but especially for families with young children.
-Crate training is important for any owner for trips to the vet, traveling, boarding, etc. Crate training your dog can be a painless process if you follow the steps in this guide and will provide lifelong benefits to your dog.
+The crate is an important training tool for almost every dog, especially for families with young children.
+Crate training is essential for any owner for trips to the vet, traveling, boarding, etc. Your dog’s crate training can be a painless process if you follow the steps in this guide and provide lifelong benefits to your dog.

 Most owners wonder how long should a puppy be in a crate.
-See the table below to help you determine how long you can Crate your dog, based on their age.
+See the table below to determine how long you can Crate your dog based on their age.

 Dog’s age | Maximum time in a crate |